Umass Amherst (Natural Resources)

 Stephen F. Austin State University (Graduate Coursework)

 I have a varied and unique background in a variety of teaching settings.
 I have worked with children with moderate to severe Autism at Scarborough High School, as an 8th grade science & reading teacher and math tutor at Timberlane Regional Middle School in New Hampshire, as a park ranger in a variety of locations and as a tour guide at Yellowstone National Park.
-I have given a tours to non-English-speaking adults, preschool children, college professors, and senior citizens.
-I have lectured to college classes, given presentations to groups in a park setting, and taught elementary school children as a Naturalist in Residence at an Audubon Sanctuary in Massachusetts.
 This diversified background gives me a unique perspective from which to teach and has helped me to become adept at teaching to my audience’s areas of interests and level of understanding.

 I relate well to children and am a good judge of learning abilities.
 I am effective at tailoring my teaching methods to the student's ability and interests.
 This, coupled with my extensive background in both Math and Science, have helped me become a skilled and effective teacher.